A beginner’s guide to ESOPs (Employee Stock Option Plans) in Singapore

 3 minute read

 If you’re a startup in Singapore, you know that you often need additional incentives to draw talent, as the pay that you offer cannot compete with other established players in the market.
-ESOPS (Employee Stock Option Plans) are a tool often used by startups and growing companies in order to compensate the employees in a way that doesn’t put a strain on cashflow in the present.
+ESOPs (Employee Stock Option Plans or Employee Stock Ownership Plan) is a tool often used by startups and growing companies in order to compensate the employees in a way that doesn’t put a strain on cash flow in the present.

-In this beginner’s guide we’ll cover what an ESOP is, the benefits of using one in your company, pitfalls to avoid and things to consider along the way.
+In this beginner’s guide, we’ll cover what an Employee Stock Ownership Plan is, the benefits of using one in your company, pitfalls to avoid, and things to consider along the way.

-In essence, an ESOP grants employees the right to purchase shares of their company.
-ESOPs are administered by the company’s board of management who also lay down the rules of the scheme.
-A company sets aside an amount of its total equity to offer to key employees over a course of time.
+Companies set aside an amount of their total equity to offer to key employees over a course of time.
 The company’s board of management sets the exercise price of the ESOP, but the price set is as close to the fair market value of the shares as possible.

 There are two key concepts to an ESOP agreement:

 The ‘vesting period’ – how long it takes for an individual’s share to be drip-fed to them over the course of their employment (typically 3 to 4 years)

 The ‘cliff’ or ‘lock-in’ – the amount of time an employee needs to stay (typically 1 year) before the ESOP ‘kicks in’ and they start to accumulate share options.

 The vesting Period Requirement is as follows